InfinitySurface/AWSCloudFormation/README.md

 ## Getting Started

 There are many ways of deploying your .yaml files to construct the infrastructure above.
 For instance you can use your local SSH or just going right through AWS itself.
-For this case we will be using AWS to deploy our files.
+For this case, we will be using AWS to deploy our files.

 ### Accessing CloudFormation